RascalTwo/express-handler-tracker/README.md

 ***

-The bar at the bottom contains all the possible windows
+The bar at the bottom contains all the possible windows, of which all can be moved, resized and maximized/minimized.

 #### Layouts

-Settings for how the nodes are layed out on the page, from automatic placement algorithms, to use groups or bubble sets, displaying all or only current request edges, theming, and animation duration.
+Settings for how the nodes are layed out on the page and rendered.

+- Groups/Bubbles
+  - If to group directories into compound nodes or not.
+- Edges
+  - To show all edges or only edges for the current request
+- Event Numbers
+  - Mark nodes & edges of the current request sequentially
+- Nodes
+  - Display all nodes or just the ones of the current request
+- Theme
+  - Dark/Light Theme
+- Request Highlights
+  - Outline current request edges/nodes
+- Code Tooltips
+  - Show tooltip of code on every node for the current request

 Additionally there are style rules, which determine the color and shape of all nodes on the page.

 The pattern can be inputted any valid Regular Expression for nodes to match - this will be ran on the filename - in addition to the color and shape to make matching nodes.

+##### Export/Import

+All data can be Exported & Imported to various formats - straight to the clipboard, downloaded as a `.json` file, or saved to local storage.

+You can filter what data is exported - from window positions, node rendering information, style rules, and each individual request.

+Additionally you can modify the paths - root, views, and views extension - allowing you to prefix all URLs with a non-local resource, such as a GitHub repository.

+Finally you can also generate SVG/PNG images of the current layout.

-#### Requests
+#### Events

-The Request inspector allows one to see all the requests that have come in, the events associated for each, and the ability to navigate through all of them one by one - which updates the contents of other windows appropriately.
+The Events windows allows one to see all the requests that have come in, the events associated for each, and the ability to navigate through all of them one by one - which updates the contents of other windows appropriately.

 Events that have been indented with hyphens are detected as sub-events, for example events that occurred within a unique Express Router.